Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-nT4pfUlmZBs.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Will there be something like the Resource Sink but for Fluids?
 https://www.youtube.com/watch?v=nT4pfUlmZBs
-This question was possibly duplicated with a more recent answer: March 2nd, 2021 Livestream Q&A: Sink Fluids? [https://www.youtube.com/watch?v=_g71DI13oac](https://www.youtube.com/watch?v=_g71DI13oac)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: AWESOME Sink for fluids? [https://www.youtube.com/watch?v=NzhKGg8zSAU](https://www.youtube.com/watch?v=NzhKGg8zSAU)

 ### Topics